jayrulez/prototypes/repeater/README.md

 * TODO test coverage

+## Best Practises
+Several points for better Repeater integration:

+* Build a "static" demo page for test, so that you can always get same render result with same inputs.
+* If multi test cases requires multi setup ways, you can simply identify them in demo page's URL and do the automation. **Don't Repeat Yourself.**
+* Use small browser window for screenshot.
+Smaller window size leads to significantly smaller screenshot size, and more sensitive image diff.

 ## Caveats

 ### Wheel Events
 Chrome 51 no longer scrolls when the user-defined wheel event is dispatched.
 Per the DOM spec (3.10) events are not action-causers, but notifications of an action already-in-process.
 Chrome was aware of this defect and has not finally fixed it.

+### External States
+UI is full of side effects.
+Repeater only records input events as data source, so you'll need to ensure external state can be stable.
+And there're also some limitations.
+For example:

+* Network state.
+If HTTP request returns different result, that can be a problem.
+* Clipboard state.
+Pasting from OS clipboard is unreliable.
+* IME state.
+Text inputs with IME may not be replayed correctly.

 ## License